 Nakisha’s career and community engagement are driven by an unwavering passion for civil rights and justice.
 She is a longtime advocate and activist who has spent more than two decades supporting youth and grassroots organizing across movements.
 She has worked on a range of justice issues—from education and fair housing to welfare and workers rights.
 She is a writer, speaker and lifelong community organizer who has worked on national campaigns like “Why We Can’t Wait and “Black Lives Matter.”
 She helped to organize the “Black Life Matters Freedom Ride” to Ferguson, MO in September of 2014 and is co-creator of the Philanthropic Action for Racial Justice—an effort to organize philanthropic practitioners around a shared vision for racial justice and investment in Black communities that centers the needs and experiences of Black women, youth and LGBTQ people.

-Nakisha’s past and present board service includes Resource Generation, Project Hip Hop, New York Blacks In Philanthropy and Emerging Practitioners In Philanthropy.
-She is a transformational leadership coach and is committed to developing opportunities for increased diversity and inclusion in philanthropy and the nonprofit sector by advancing the next generation of social change leadership.
+Nakisha has served on the boards of Resource Generation, Project Hip Hop, New York Blacks In Philanthropy and Emerging Practitioners In Philanthropy.
+She is a transformational leadership coach and is committed to developing opportunities for increased diversity and inclusion in the nonprofit sector by advancing the next generation of social change leadership.
 She is published in several periodicals and nonprofit journals, including the Chronicle of Philanthropy, Huffington Post and NBC News.
 She also makes regular media appearances on outlets like CNN, Mic.
-News, Huffington Post Live and Essence Live.
+News, NPR.
+Huffington Post Live and Essence Live.

 Nakisha lives and works in Washington, DC.